haggman/Simple-REST-api-with-Flask-and-SqlAlchemy/README.md

 /customers | GET | N/A | JSON list of customers (don't forget to add some examples to your database!)
 /customer/<cust_id> | GET | N/A | A single customer as JSON
 /customer | POST | A JSON customer object (use same format as a customer from the customer list.
 The cust_id will be ignored if provided | Success or failure message

+##Key components:
+### config.py
+Here's where you'll find the database URI.
+I'm going really basic and have the username and password right in the config file.
+Fine for testing but please don't take it to production.
+You can update the URI to suite your needs.

+###app.py
+This is the main Flask based application driver.
+You can run it to start the flask web server.
+Here's where you'll find all the route and verb mappings.

+### data_access.BookDAO
+Class contains a couple of methods to get a list of books and add a new book.
+The book list is hard coded in the class file.

+### data_access.models
+Contains the Customer class, which is designed to work with SqlAlchemy.
+Besides the standard Column setup, data attributes, and constructor, you'll also find a couple of helper serialize/deserialize static methods.

+### data_access.CustomerDAO
+Here you'll find the data access object that drives the customer related functionality.
+Besides methods to get a list of books, get a book, and to add a book, you'll find some variations designed to work better with JSON.